 The bohemian quarter of Chiado was devastated by a terrible fire in 1988 and was the object of a careful reconstruction project led by Portuguese architect Siza Vieira.
 It is, without a doubt, the busiest district in Lisbon.
 It is here that the streets “Rua do Carmo” and “Rua Garrett”, where we can find Café “A Brasileira” (with a statue of the Portuguese author Fernando Pessoa, a regular client of this café in the late 19 century), come alive every day!
 Also, located in this quarter are some of the most famous and international renown restaurants in Portugal, for example, “Restaurante Belcanto” of Chef José Avillez, award winner of “Best restaurant in the world” by Conde Nast Traveler in 2016.

 “Bairro Alto”, is named as such because it is located in one of the seven hills of Lisbon.
 It is an old quarter dated back to the 16th century and has become a local favorite among the “Alfacinhas” (a name given to the native people of Lisbon) where they can enjoy Lisbon’s nightlife.
-Its countless bars, restaurants, and “Fado houses”, attract people of all ages, social classes and ethnic backgrounds because of the cosmopolitan ambience with a touch of medieval charm!
+Its countless bars, restaurants, and “Fado houses”, attract people of all ages, social classes and ethnic backgrounds due to the cosmopolitan ambience with a touch of medieval charm!